jpnt/csds/README.md

 - [x] **csds_vec.h** (Dynamic Array)
   - Growable dynamic array that can store any data type.
   - Uses 'hidden' header to keep track of the capacity and length of the vector.
+  - Can also be used as a stack or queue.

 - [ ] **csds_list.h** (Doubly Linked List)
   - Embeddable list header to put inside other structures, creating a doubly linked list.